tvatter/dot-files/README.md

 ## Install

-* Install/configure git and clone the repo
+* Clone the repo:

 ```
-sudo apt install -y git
 git clone https://github.com/tvatter/dot-files.git
 cd ~/dot-files
 ```

-* Update the line for the latest RStudio version (line 125) and run the install script
+* Update the line for the latest RStudio version (line 125) and run the install script:

 ```
 chmod +x install.sh
 ./install.sh
 ```

-Alternatively, a minimal version, without the theme and graphical applications (e.g., for use on a server), can be installed via
+Alternatively, a minimal version, without the theme and graphical applications (e.g., for use on a server), can be installed via:

 ```
 chmod +x install_minimal.sh
 ./install_minimal.sh
 ```

-In this case, the theme for the gnome terminal can be further installed using
+In this case, the theme for the gnome terminal can be further installed using:

 ```
 git clone https://github.com/Anthony25/gnome-terminal-colors-solarized.git